 KML, the Keyhole Markup Language format, was used by Keyhole and is used by Google Earth.

-There are concepts in KML that GPSBabel can't support very well on read because they don't map well into other programs.
+There are concepts in KML that GPSBabel can't support very well on read becuase they don't map well into other programs.
 For example, KML has ideas of camera views and names and descriptions can have arbitrarily complicated HTML in them.
 KML files may have tiered "Styles" which can identify sizing info and URLs of associated icons.
-Reading such files with GPSBabel - even if your goal it to write it back out as KML - can often have surprising results.
+Reading such files with GPSBabel - even if your goal it to write it back out as KML - can often have suprising results.
 Simple files with waypoints and paths (which GPSBabel represents internally as tracks) work fine.

 Google Earth also uses GPSBabel internally for receiver communications and several file format imports and exports.

 In general, GPSBabel's KML writer is relatively strong.
 GPSBabel handles simple KML on read fairly well, but if you're dealing with handcrafted KML that uses extensive features that have no analog in other formats like nested folders, ringgeometry, camera angles, and such, don't expect GPSBabel to do well with them on read.

 Google Earth 4.0 and later have a feature that can suprise users of this format.
 Earth's "time slider" feature controls what timestamped data gets displayed.
 If you're using data that has timestampes (e.g. GPX points that contain time or almost any track data) this will be important to you.
 The time slider defaults to the far left position and fully closed.
 This means that only the first data point will be displayed.
 You can tweak Earth's settings to "view->show time->never" or you can widen the time slider to show the range of data of interest.

 See Google Earth's documentation on timelines for more info.